 The batter for toad in the hole is exactly the same batter that you would use to make traditional Yorkshire puddings.

-It uses ingredients in a 1:1:1 ratio for dry, egg and liquid ingredients, eg 1 cup flour, 1 cup lightly beaten egg, 1 cup milk.
+It uses ingredients in a 1:1:1 ratio for dry, egg and liquid ingredients, eg 1 cup of flour, 1 cup of lightly beaten egg and 1 of cup milk.

-Assuming that each egg weighs 2 ounces, you will need 4 eggs.
+Assuming that each egg weighs 2 ounces, you will need 4 eggs to make one cup.
 If your eggs are on the small size you may need to use 5 eggs to get a full cup.

 You can use either full-fat or semi-skimmed milk for this recipe.